Money. Power. Greed. Corruption.

-The approach with historical events is often to create a singular narrative around the event.
-While Inside Job does follow a chronological pattern and creates a cohesive narrative, the sectioning off of each aspect of the 2008 financial crisis allows for a more in-depth and comprehensive look at all the many factors that lead up to, happened during, and resulted from, the financial collapse of 2008.
+The approach to historical events often creates a singular narrative around the event.
+While Inside Job does follow a chronological pattern and creates a cohesive narrative, the sectioning off of each aspect of the 2008 financial crisis allows for a more in-depth and comprehensive look at all the many factors that led up to, happened during, and resulted from, the economic collapse of 2008.

-This cult classic contains many quotable lines and a great speech given by Alec Baldwin.
-The acting is also solid, with a stellar cast that includes Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
+This cult classic contains many quotable lines and a great speech by Alec Baldwin.
+The acting is also solid, with a stellar cast including Al Pacino, Jack Lemmon, Alec Baldwin, and Kevin Spacey.
 While Glengarry Glen Ross may focus less on the more technical aspects of the markets, it’s an excellent portrayal of the pressure put on salespeople and the power of greed.

 Do you know how and why the housing market collapsed in 2008?
 If not, or if you do, but you enjoy watching good movies, The Big Short is a must-watch.

 The collapse of the housing market in 2008 was complicated, and even as it happened, few people truly understood what was going on.
 This movie manages to break down incredibly complex subjects in very entertaining ways.
-It also doesn’t hurt that the film has an all-star cast, including Christian Bale, Steve Carrell, and Ryan Gosling, all of whom give stellar performances.
+It also doesn’t hurt that the film has an all-star cast, including Christian Bale, Steve Carrell, and Ryan Gosling, who give stellar performances.

 The documentary, Becoming Warren Buffet, takes us behind the scenes of this incredibly successful investor.
 What makes the documentary immensely enjoyable is that it focuses on both Buffett’s life and career, making it informative and entertaining.

 When you trade on margin (borrowed money), a margin call is when your margin account falls too low, causing you to be overleveraged.
 When this occurs, your broker will require that you deposit more money or more securities in your account.
-Margin Call shows us what happens when not just a person, but a company, becomes overleveraged.
+Margin Call shows us what happens when a company becomes overleveraged, not just a person but a company.